 How Do You Germinate Seeds Hydroponically?

-According to Balcony Garden Web, “…it’s recommended to use grow mediums specially designed for seed germination.
+I recommended using grow mediums specially designed for seed germination.
 Rock wool cubes are good for this”.
 It is best to germinate seeds before planting in a hydroponics system as they require a lot of moisture to grow.

 When Should You Start Feeding Seedlings?